Bring Your ID

 The name on your ID must exactly match the name on your FIC.
 There are some exceptions, as shown on the table below:

-If the name on your primary ID does not match the name on your FIC and in accordance with the table above, you will be turned away at the testing center and will not be able to test.
+If the name on your primary ID does not match the name on your FIC, in accordance with the table above, you will be turned away at the testing center and will not be able to test.

 Unacceptable ID documents include, but are not limited to:

-ID with no photo (unless accompanied by another form of ID with a photo)
+ID with no photo (unless you present a second ID with a photo)

 Expired passports or driver’s licenses